 Software as a Service (SaaS) is a miraculous software solution that enables the processing, storage, and sharing of information to no longer depend on you.
 These tasks take place directly on a server located in a Data Center, making the application accessible online at all times.
 This is nothing less than a revolution when comparing to how things were done 20 years ago.

-Is Saas the future of software solutions?
+Is SaaS the future of software solutions?

 According to the market intelligence provider IDC (International Data Corporation), 25% of European companies currently use SaaS.
 Their total use represent more than 60% of the Public Cloud in Europe, a $60 billion market with a growth rate of 16% per year since 2016 (source IDC France) and shows no signs of weakening based on forecasts.
-Many traditional software have now transitioned to SaaS.
+Much traditional software have now transitioned to SaaS.
 This is the case for SalesForce, called CRM in its SaaS version, which has been able to expand their offer to VSEs / SMEs: cloud computing makes it possible to scale the offer to the needs of the client.
 Indeed, the IT market has quickly complied to this new reality and we can now find subscriptions to various kinds of applications, marking a clear departure from the traditional licensed machine installed software.

 An increasingly cloudy world